Fused Zirconia Powder

 Fused cast brick for glass furnaces

-Fused Zirconia powders are used in the preparation of ceramic pigments which form the basis of most colourants used for tableware, sanitary ware, and floor and wall tiles.
-They resist high temperature firing processes and the unique crystal structure of Zirconia enables it to make a wide selection of coloured stains ready for application to ceramic tiles.
+Fused Zirconia powders are used to prepare ceramic pigments that form the basis of most colorants used for tableware, sanitary ware, floor and wall tiles.
+They resist high-temperature firing processes, and the unique crystal structure of zirconia enables it to make a wide selection of colored stains ready for application to ceramic tiles.

 Friction products in the auto industry - brake linings

 Technical ceramics and electronics - setter plates and saggers

 Zirconium Metals and Alloys

 Zirconium sponge for structural parts for reactors in the nuclear industry